 Everything I’ve learned living in Spain about how to make the best authentic, delicious, fresh tomato gazpacho recipe — in just 15 minutes!

-I’ve been a huge fan of this refreshing, chilled, Spanish tomato soup for years.
-But here in Spain, we’ve become next-level obsessed with it this summer, especially after recently spending a week down in Andalucia, the region where gazpacho originated.
-Down in that part of the country, gazpacho is available just about everywhere you turn — from restaurants, to bars, to coffee shops, to every little supermercado you pass by.
-(Even in Barcelona, our nearest grocery store offers no less than seven different types of grab-and-go bottled gazpacho!
+I’ve been a fan of this refreshing, chilled, Spanish tomato soup for years.
+But ever since we moved to Barcelona, we have become next-level obsessed with it in the summertime, especially after having had the chance to spend time in Andalucía, the region where gazpacho originated.
+Down in that part of the country, gazpacho is available just about everywhere you turn — from restaurants, to bars, to coffee shops, to every little supermercado that you pass by.
+Even here in Barcelona, our nearest grocery store offers no less than seven different types of grab-and-go bottled gazpacho!
 It’s everyone’s favorite light and refreshing meal here to beat the summertime heat.
 And when made with the season’s best ripe produce — oh boy — there’s nothing better.

 Spanish Gazpacho Ingredients:

-Gazpacho is the quintessential seasonal summer soup because all of the ingredients are perfection this time of year.
-Plus, the soup is traditionally made completely raw ingredients, so there’s zero need to heat up your kitchen by turning on the stove.
-Just prep your ingredients on a cutting board, then your blender or food processor will take it from there.
+Gazpacho is the quintessential summer soup because all of the fresh ingredients are deliciously in season this time of year, and there’s no need to heat up your stove or oven!
+Just prep your ingredients on a cutting board.
+Then your blender or food processor will take it from there.
 To make this homemade gazpacho recipe, you will need:

-- Cucumber: Small (6-inch) cucumbers are used in Spain, peeled and seeded.
-But I often use half of an English cucumber instead.
-Whichever works!
+Cucumber: 6-inch Persian or Kirby cucumbers are most often used in Spain, peeled and seeded.
+But I usually just toss in half of an English cucumber instead.
+Whichever works for you!

-- Green bell pepper: Some of my Spanish friends are firm believers that green bell peppers, specifically, are a must with authentic gazpacho.
+Green bell pepper: Some of my Spanish friends are firm believers that green bell peppers, specifically, are a must for authentic Spanish gazpacho.
 But I’d say that any color of bell pepper you have on hand will do. :)

-- Bread: Leftover crusty white bread is the key to the texture of authentic gazpacho, helping to thicken it slightly and round out the flavors.
-Be sure to discard the crusts.
-Then to help the bread blend well, our local friends taught us to either:
+Bread: Leftover white bread is the key to the texture of authentic gazpacho, helping to thicken it slightly and round out the flavors.
+Our friends here taught us to discard the crusts for optimal texture.
+Then to help the bread blend well, you can either:

-blend up the gazpacho, then poke the slice of bread into the center of the soup and let it sit there for 10 minutes to soften before blending it up, or…
+blend up the gazpacho, then poke the slice of bread into the center of the soup and let it sit there for 10 minutes to soften before blending it into the soup, or…

-- Red onion: Just half of a small red onion will be plenty, peeled.
+Red onion: Just half of a small red onion, peeled.

-- Olive oil: Many traditional gazpacho recipes are loaded with tons of olive oil.
-But nowadays in Spain, they cut it down so that it’s a bit healthier.
+Olive oil: Many traditional gazpacho recipes are loaded with lots of olive oil.
+But nowadays in Spain, they often cut down the amount of oil to make the soup a bit healthier.
 This recipe just uses 3 tablespoons.

-- Sherry vinegar: Andalucia is known for its sherry.
+Sherry vinegar: Andalucía is known for its sherry.
 And of course, it’s sherry vinegar (vinagre de Jerez), which is always used to make gazpacho here in Spain.
-That said, though, if you can’t find sherry vinegar at your grocery store, you can substitute red wine vinegar.
+That said, though, if you can’t find sherry vinegar at your grocery store, you can sub in some red wine vinegar.

-- Ground cumin: One of our guides in Andalucia taught me the secret of adding cumin to your gazpacho, which is actually a common ingredients in the south of Spain, thanks especially to its proximity to Morocco.
-I love the subtle note it adds to this recipe.
+Ground cumin: One of our friends in Andalucía taught me the secret of adding cumin to your gazpacho, which is actually a popular ingredient in the south of Spain due to the region’s proximity to Morocco.
+I love the subtle, earthy note that it adds to this recipe.

 How To Make Gazpacho:

-- Puree the soup: Combine all of your ingredients in a blender or food processor, and puree for 1 minute or until the gazpacho reaches your desired consistency.
+Puree the soup: Combine all of your gazpacho ingredients in a blender or food processor, and puree for 1 minute or until the gazpacho reaches your desired consistency.
 (I love mine super-smooth.)

 With such a simple pureed soup, toppings are a must in my book!
-I like to add any combination of the following:
+I like to add any combination of the following to gazpacho:

-- Homemade croutons: Easy to make with the rest of your leftover bread
+Homemade croutons: Easy to make with any leftover bread that you happen to have on hand.

-- Olive oil: An extra drizzle on top is often traditional in Spain.
+Olive oil: An extra drizzle on top is traditional in Spain.

-- Cream: A drizzle of cream (or sour cream) can be nice and refreshing in the summertime.
+Cream: A drizzle of cream (or sour cream) can be nice, if you would like a creamier soup.

-- Spanish ham and chopped hard-boiled eggs: These toppings are especially traditional with salmorejo, but are also popular with gazpacho in the south of Spain.
+Spanish ham and chopped hard-boiled eggs: These toppings are traditional with salmorejo, but they are also popular with gazpacho in the south of Spain.